Exponential distribution: Parameter estimation

 An approximate minimizer of mean squared error (see also: bias–variance tradeoff) can be found, assuming a sample size greater than two, with a correction factor to the MLE:

 This is derived from the mean and variance of the inverse-gamma distribution, $\mbox{Inv-Gamma}(n, \lambda)$.

 Fisher information

 The Fisher information, denoted $\mathcal{I}(\lambda)$, for an estimator of the rate parameter $\lambda$ is given as:

 Plugging in the distribution and solving gives:

 This determines the amount of information each independent sample of an exponential distribution carries about the unknown rate parameter $\lambda$.

 Confidence intervals

-The 100(1 − α)% confidence interval for the rate parameter of an exponential distribution is given by:
+An exact 100(1 − α)% confidence interval for the rate parameter of an exponential distribution is given by: